Diocese of Termoli-Larino: History

+Destruction in war with Venice

 In May 1219, the Emperor Frederick II gave orders that Termoli should be fortified with five fortresses (casalitia).
 In 1242, the Venetians, who had long been urged to come to the support of the Papal States in the struggle with Frederick II, finally opened a campaign in Apulia by attacking Termoli.
 The city was ruined.
 Frederick immediately had the castrum of Termoli rebuilt.
 In the autumn of 1297, Frederick wrote to the justiciar of the Capitinata, appointing Hugo de Abbemara castellan of the castrum of Termoli, and assigning him sufficient soldiers and a port officer.

 In 1620, a serious earthquake caused heavy damage to the façade of the cathedral of Termoli.

+Population

 In 1677, the population of Termoli was c.
 300 persons.
 In 1753, it was estimated at 1,000 persons.
 In the census of 1861, the population had risen to 2626.

+Chapter and cathedral

 The cathedral in Termoli is dedicated to the Virgin Mary and S. Bassus, whose body is buried in the church.
 It is administered by a corporation called the Chapter, consisting of twelve canons, including three dignities (the Archdeacon, the Archpriest, and the Primicerius).
 The cathedral is also a parish church, and the spiritual needs of the parishioners are serviced by the Archpriest.